TheRipperJhon/BoopSuite/README.md

     This project is designed, and maintained by one person, M1ND-B3ND3R and is a python project built using scapy that is used to sniff wireless traffic.

-    Why use this over aircrack?
+##Why use this over aircrack?
     ---
     Because Personally I find it easier to use, I wanted something that identified clients better and had less useless information displayed.
     Don't mistake me, aircrack is an amazing tool but I wanted a more personal tool.

     Furthermore I can take requests and build them out as I want to continue developing this.
 Hopefully others find it useful.

-    What else is coming?
+##What else is coming?
-    ---

     I am going to add a scripts to do the following BoopStrike - Deauthentication attacks
         BoopCoil   - Deauth attack detector
         Boop       - An airmon-ng clone

     More ideas are welcome.
         Email me @: jacobsin1996@gmail.com

 #Examples: